Asset Management Lawyer Protecting Against Probate Cases In Highland

 It is the responsibility of this personal representative to gather and validate the assets, pay any outstanding taxes or debts, and distribute the assets to the beneficiaries.
 There are two types of administration: supervised and unsupervised,

-- Supervised Administration: This is more unusual but may be required if beneficiaries are fighting, or the heirs are unknown.
-It can also be used if there is no will, or the will is unclear, or in the event that the estate contains unusual assets.
+- Supervised administration: This is more unusual but may be required if beneficiaries are fighting or the heirs are unknown.
+It can also be used if there is no will, if the will is unclear, or in the event that the estate contains unusual assets.
 This option is sometimes used to actually expedite the process.
 In this case, the personal representative is required to file an inventory detailing assets to the court and receive court approval before selling any item.
 Once the estate is complete, a detailed accounting must be filed showing income and expenditures with necessary evidence.

 Probate can be a complex challenge, and it is best to make sure you have qualified experience on your side.
-At Hilbrich Law Firm, we have helped numerous clients in Highland navigate the world of probate over the years, and can work with you to clear the path and help you take your next steps.
-Call us at (219) 924-2427 for guidance.
+At Hilbrich Law Firm, we have helped numerous clients in Highland navigate the world of probate over the years and can work with you to clear the path and help you take your next steps.
+Call us at 219-444-4330 or contact us online for guidance.